orb-lang/helm/doc/md/design/maestro-and-messages.md

 > DS: How would this be the case?

+@atman:
+        Actor dispatch will always `return` the value of the dispatch: if there's a `reply` flag, it packages those return values into a Message\.

+When there isn't, as in the coro loop, we have additional logic which handles the return values: in this case, we call the dispatch inside `resume`, so no need to `pack` and `unpack` the result\.

 - replyto:  I don't love this name, but `returnto` isn't great either, so it will do for a discussion\.
 The default reply is back to the sender,